FireCoder-N/algorithms/README.md

 To address this issue, I will from now on document the algorithms encountered during my programming efforts, in various programming languages, and present them to the community as standalone functions.

 *Note: The algorithms presented here are either the product of personal effort or found elsewhere online (such as on Stack Overflow).
 While each of these functions served their intended purpose within the context of my programming endeavors, I cannot guarantee their correctness, versatility, or efficiency.*

+### Update:
+Starting from 05/10/2024 when I started my Hacktoberfest journey, all files uploaded here will also be submitted to the official [Algorithms repository](https://github.com/TheAlgorithms/Python)